prrao87/pydantic-benchmarks/README.md

 `2.9.0` | 0.162 | 13.9

 > [!Tip]
-> With the right knowledge of Pydantic v2 features, it's possible to optimize and tune every workflow to get the most out of your validation workflows.
-This is due to underlying improvements to `pydantic-core` and `PyO3` at the Rust level, that have been having a noticeable impact at the Python level.
+> With the right knowledge of Pydantic v2 features, it's possible to optimize and tune your validation workflow to a much greater extent.
+The performance gains are largely due to underlying improvements to `pydantic-core` and `PyO3` at the Rust level, that are then noticeable at Python level.